NTIA/p528/README.md

 |     100 |          100 |       15 000 |    3 600 |               0.9 |  -151.2 |
 |   1 500 |           15 |       10 000 |    5 700 |               0.1 |  -299.5 |

-## Dependencies ##

-The P.528 source code is only dependent on the standard C++ build libraries, such as `math.lib`.

 ## Notes on Code Style ##

  * In general, variables follow the naming convention in which a single underscore denotes a subscript (pseudo-LaTeX format), where a double underscore is followed by the units, i.e. h_1__meter.
  * Variables are named to match their corresponding mathematical variables in the underlying Recommendation text.

-## Configuring and Building ##
+## Configure and Build ##

-This project was developed and built using Microsoft Visual Studio 2017.
-However, the source code has no direct dependence upon the Windows operating system and can be built for any OS that supports the standard C++ libraries.
+This project was developed and built using Microsoft Visual Studio 2017, with the `.vcxproj` and `.sln` files located in the `win32` directory.
+However, the source code can be built for any OS that supports the standard C++ libraries.

 # Contact #